If you would like to go straight to our cookie information, click here.

 Will we be transferring any personal information outside the EU?

 Countries outside the European Union may have a lower standard of protection for personal information than that required by EU data protection laws.
+The information we collect from you may be transferred to, and stored, outside the EU (including for example in the United States) and may also be processed by people operating outside the EU who work for us or one of our suppliers.
 If we need to transfer your data to a company based outside the EU (e.g. if our hosting company is based in the US), we'll take steps to make sure your personal data is handled in line with EU law.

 What about personal information relating to minors?